MODERN WESTERN WORLD, II: Revolutions

 And study the main topics below (Photography, Realism, and Impressionism), the art work(s) in red, and at least three other art works by at least two different artists:

 PHOTOGRAPHY -- Early Photography (Smarthistory).
 Optional: other photographers in Smarthistory and Photo Seed: early 19-20C photography.

 REALISM --Optional: Realism in France 19th Century, Part 1: Daumier and Courbet (Mencher) [28 minutes].

 Édouard Manet (French) -- WGA; Artble; and WebMuseum.
-Optional: other paintings at Smarthistory; and Realism in France in the 19th Century, Part 2: Manet (Mencher) [17.30 minutes]; Manet and Modernité and Manet and the Impressionists (Art History Unstuffed).
+Optional: Realism in France in the 19th Century, Part 2: Manet (Mencher) [17.30 minutes]; Manet and Modernité and Manet and the Impressionists (Art History Unstuffed).

-Claude Monet (French) -- WGA; Other paintings at Smarthistory; Art History Abbreviated [4 minutes]; Art History in a Hurry [3 minutes]; Impressionism: Monet (Mencher) [26 minutes]; WebMuseum; MMOA; Monet 2010 Exhibition: User Journey (84paris); Living Color: Claude Monet and Monet's Finish: Claude Monet: Late Work (Haber); Color: Warm & Cool and Linear & Aerial Perspective (The Minneapolis Museum of Art); The Impressionists: Monet (The Great Artists) [45 minutes]; and Monet's Houses of Parliament, London (Gio's Paint Brush) [6.30 minutes].
+Claude Monet (French) -- WGA; Art History Abbreviated [4 minutes]; Art History in a Hurry [3 minutes]; Impressionism: Monet (Mencher) [26 minutes]; WebMuseum; MMOA; Monet 2010 Exhibition: User Journey (84paris); Living Color: Claude Monet and Monet's Finish: Claude Monet: Late Work (Haber); Color: Warm & Cool and Linear & Aerial Perspective (The Minneapolis Museum of Art); The Impressionists: Monet (The Great Artists) [45 minutes]; and Monet's Houses of Parliament, London (Gio's Paint Brush) [6.30 minutes].

 Water Lilies (1918-26) -- Smarthistory.